-Proponents state this bill's purpose is to promote convenience and access to immunizations, but Texas data shows that our children are already receiving their vaccinations at high rates at this age range.
-The data demonstrates that immunizations rates under our current system for this age group are already significantly better than the ideal standards established by Healthy People 2020.
+While we understand proponents state this bill's purpose is to promote convenience and access to immunizations, Texas data shows that our children are already receiving their vaccinations at high rates at this age range.
+The data demonstrates that immunizations rates under our current system for this age group were significantly better than the ideal standards established by Healthy People 2020.